-14 PARs, Regulation 15(2)
+16 PARs, Regulation 15(2).

-15 PARs, Schedule 4, paragraph 7
+17 PARs, Schedule 4, paragraph 7.

-- 3.4 The legislation does not define, or provide any guidance, as to the test required for assessing 'the switching service is clearly in the interest of the consumer'. - 3.5 We will consider what is likely to be clearly in the interest of the consumer on a case by case basis.
+- 3.5 We will consider what is likely to clearly be in the interest of the consumer on a case by case basis.
 We do not intend to set specific performance standards for switching services seeking to be designated as alternative arrangements.
-In general, we would expect the performance of an alternative switching scheme to be no worse than that of switching services required by the PARs16 and the benefits it provides to be at least equivalent to those provided by switching services.
-However we recognise that, while a comparison with switching services may be useful to a degree, it would not necessarily indicate whether or not the consumer interest test is met. - 3.6 We consider that some qualitative assessment is appropriate when assessing whether a service meets the consumer interest test. - 3.7 We will determine whether the switching scheme operates in the interest of the consumer by assessing the evidence provided by the operator, and any supplemental information we may request. - 3.8 Applicants must present a case explaining how their switching scheme operates in the interest of the consumer. - 3.9 All applicants should submit the rules of their switching service and any guidance relating to it.17 - 3.10 To assist in our assessment under the consumer interest test, applicants should also provide the following information: - 3.11 For schemes existing before 18 September 2016 - The total number of switches made over the 12 months preceding the date of the application.18 - The average consumer confidence scores over the last year (including customer awareness and satisfaction).
+In general, we would expect the performance of an alternative switching scheme to be no worse than that of switching services required by the PARs18 and the benefits it provides to be at least equivalent to those provided by switching services.
+However we recognise that, while a comparison with switching services may be useful to a degree, it would not necessarily indicate whether or not the consumer interest test is met. - 3.6 We consider that some qualitative assessment is appropriate when assessing whether a service meets the consumer interest test. - 3.7 We will determine whether the switching scheme operates in the interest of the consumer by assessing the evidence provided by the operator, and any supplemental information we may request. - 3.8 Applicants must present a case explaining how their switching scheme operates in the interest of the consumer. - 3.9 All applicants should submit the rules of their switching service and any guidance relating to it.19 - 3.10 To assist in our assessment under the consumer interest test, applicants should also provide the following information: - 3.11 For schemes existing before 18 September 2016: - The total number of switches made over the 12 months preceding the date of the application.20 - The average consumer confidence scores over the last year (including customer awareness and satisfaction).
 The operator should be able to provide us with the process it has in place to measure consumer satisfaction.
-This can be in the form of a survey or the number of complaints dealt with by the operator. - The number of instances compensation was paid to consumers due to a switching error, and the total value of this compensation. - Information on switching system outages over the last year. - The process that the operator (or its members) has in place to deal with consumer complaints. - 3.12 Applicants should explain how they have addressed any potential concerns arising from the evidence supporting their application.
-For example, if the evidence shows a large number of complaints of a particular type, the operator should explain what action it has taken and the anticipated effect of such action.
+This can be in the form of a survey. - The complaints addressed to the operator (from either members of the scheme or third parties, including consumers), if any and how the operator dealt with them. - Information on switching system outages over the last year. - The process that the operator (or its members) has in place to deal with consumer complaints. - 3.12 Applicants should explain how they have addressed any potential concerns arising from the evidence supporting their application.
+For example, if the evidence shows a large number of complaints of a particular type, the operator should explain what action it has taken and the anticipated effect of such action. - 3.13 Schemes that propose to start operating after 18 September 2016 should present any other relevant material or evidence to support their application.

-16 Schedule 3 of the PARs
+18 Schedule 3 of the PARs.

-18 Prospective applicants may contact the PSR in advance to discuss the beginning and end dates of the 12 month period b.
+20 Prospective applicants may contact the PSR in advance to discuss the beginning and end dates of the 12 month period.

 The switching service does not impose upon the consumer any burden additional to those imposed by paragraphs 2 to 6 of Schedule 3 of the PARs